stochastichypersonics/stochastichypersonics.github.io/research.md

 *The greatest enemy of knowledge is not ignorance; it is the illusion of knowledge.* - Stephen Hawking

 Our research uses stochastic methods as the basis for advancing our understanding of hypersonic flows.
-We are interested in developing stochastic modeling techniques to be applied to a broad range of hypersonic flow problems such as gas-phase chemistry, gas-surface interactions, shock layer radiation, boundary layer transition, etc. Our research truly lives at the boundaries between applied mathematics and Aerospace engineering.
-We are particularly interested in three aspects of uncertainty modeling: 1) understanding of complex models and their high-order interactions by functional decompositions and sensitivity analyses; 2) using this information to design more informative experiments for model calibration and validation, leading to better utilization of experimental resources; 3) validation of physico-chemical and fluid dynamics models.
+We are interested in developing stochastic modeling techniques to be applied to a broad range of hypersonic flow problems such as gas-phase chemistry, gas-surface interactions, shock layer radiation, boundary layer transition, etc. We are particularly interested in three aspects of uncertainty modeling: 1) understanding of complex models and their high-order interactions by functional decompositions and sensitivity analyses; 2) using this information to design more informative experiments for model calibration and validation, leading to better utilization of experimental resources; 3) validation of physico-chemical and fluid dynamics models.

 <figure style="text-align: center;">